Spelling in IELTS: British or American?

 There is no point in listing all of the differences here, you can see the whole list on this page.

-As to the question, what is the right way to spell words in IELTS, American or British, the answer is both.
+As to the question, what is the right way to spell words in IELTS, the American or the British, the answer is both.
 You can use either form and it will be accepted, no penalties.